-An informative yet sobering look at the impacts of the dropping of the "Fat Man" atomic bomb on Nagasaki on August 9, 1945, this museum is one of the region’s top tourist attractions and is fundamental to understanding the city’s post-war fabric.
+An informative yet sobering look at the impact of the dropping of the "Fat Man" atomic bomb on Nagasaki on August 9, 1945, this museum is one of the region's top tourist attractions and is fundamental to understanding the city's post-war fabric.

 The museum is conveniently located and can easily be combined with a visit to the Nagasaki Peace Park.
-A four-minute walk from Matsuyamamachi tram stop, take a blue street car from Nagasaki Station to reach the museum.
+A four-minute walk from Matsuyamamachi tram stop, take a blue streetcar from Nagasaki Station to reach the museum.

-Built in remembrance and out of respect for the victims and survivors of the atomic bomb, the museum presents an imposing exterior.
+Built in remembrance of and out of respect for the victims and survivors of the atomic bomb, the museum presents an imposing exterior.
 The inside exhibits are no less harrowing and cover the history of Nagasaki both before and after the bomb.